Christopher de Souza

-Christopher de Souza (born 21 January 1976) is a Singaporean politician and lawyer who has been serving as Deputy Speaker of the Parliament of Singapore since 2020.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Ulu Pandan division of Holland–Bukit Timah GRC since 2006.
+Christopher James de Souza (born 21 January 1976) is a Singaporean politician and lawyer who has been serving as Deputy Speaker of the Parliament of Singapore since 2020.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Ulu Pandan division of Holland–Bukit Timah Group Representation Constituency (GRC) since 2006.

 A lawyer by profession, de Souza has been working at Lee & Lee since 2006 and had also worked at WongPartnership between 2011 and 2014.

-Prior to entering politics in the 2006 general election, he had worked in the Singapore Legal Service.
+Prior to entering politics in the 2006 general election, he worked in the Singapore Legal Service.

 Early life and education

-De Souza was educated at St. Michael's Primary School, St. Joseph's Institution and Raffles Junior College before graduating from King's College London in 2000 with a Bachelor of Laws with first class honours degree.
+de Souza was educated at St. Michael's Primary School, St. Joseph's Institution and Raffles Junior College before graduating from King's College London in 2000 with a Bachelor of Laws with first class honours degree.

 He subsequently went on to complete a Bachelor of Civil Law with distinction degree at the University of Oxford in 2001 under a scholarship.

 He had also represented Singapore in hockey at various tournaments until 2005.

 Career

 Public service

-De Souza started his career in the Singapore Legal Service in 2002 as a Justice's Law Clerk to Chief Justice Yong Pung How.
+de Souza started his career in the Singapore Legal Service in 2002 as a Justice's Law Clerk to Chief Justice Yong Pung How.
 He served as Deputy Public Prosecutor and State Counsel at the Attorney-General's Chambers between 2004 and 2005 before becoming a Magistrate at the Subordinate Courts and Assistant Registrar at the High Court between 2005 and 2006.

 Legal career

-De Souza joined Lee & Lee in 2006 as a Senior Associate before he became a Partner in 2008.
-In 2011, he left Lee & Lee and joined WongPartnership as a Partner.
+de Souza joined Lee & Lee in 2006 as a Senior Associate before he became a Partner in 2008.
+In 2011, he moved to WongPartnership as a Partner.
 In 2015, he left WongPartnership and returned to Lee & Lee as a Partner.

-In 2022, De Souza was found guilty of professional misconduct by a Disciplinary Tribunal of the Law Society of Singapore for assisting a client in the suppression of evidence.
+In 2022, the Disciplinary Tribunal of the Law Society of Singapore made a finding that de Souza had engaged in professional misconduct by assisting a client in suppression of evidence.
+However, this decision was overturned on appeal.
+On 31 July 2023, the Court of Three Judges acquitted de Souza, finding no intention on his part to suppress evidence on behalf of his client.
+Subsequently, in November 2023, the Law Society of Singapore was ordered to refund de Souza over S$32,000 in costs, affirming his complete exoneration.
+Through his lawyers, de Souza expressed that he was 'humbled' by the decision and 'feels fully vindicated'.